Ghana Empire: Second apogee

 Al-Idrisi, whose account was written in 1154, has the country fully Muslim by that date.
 He describes an empire as powerful as it had been in the days of al-Bakri, 75 years earlier.
 In fact, he describes its capital as "the greatest of all towns of the Sudan with respect to area, the most populous, and with the most extensive trade."
 This capital may not be the same city as the one described by al-Bakri, however.
-In this period the ruling dynasty, now thoroughly Islamized, re-established control over many of the former vassals who had become independent, including Kaniaga, Diarra, Diafunu and others.
+More places during this time are mentioned as being under Ghana's authority such as the land of Wanqara, Tiraqqa, Madasa; A berber region and town, the region of Saghmara; A berber nomadic area near Tadmekka, Samaqanda, Gharbil, and Ghiyara.
 Ghana was the master of an extensive trade system in the Senegal river valley, first established by Takrur in the 10th century, that exported salt from Awlil throughout the region.
 It also controlled the gold mines of Bambuk.
-During this period Ghana was fully Islamized, and the judicial system had shifted to something more closely resembling Sharia.
+During this period it was fully Islamized, and the judicial system had shifted to something more closely resembling Sharia.

-Al-Sharīshī, writing in the late 12th century mentions the spread of Islam among its inhabitants and makes note the their schools.
+Al-Sharīshī, writing in the late 12th century mentions the spread of Islam among its inhabitants and makes note their schools.